JavIregui/WebRTCgameServer/README.md

 ## License

-This project is protected by license.
+This project is protected by a license.

 #